Ghoster738/Future-Cop-MIT-Assets/COBJ/FORMAT.md

 ```

 #### Determining the Bone Hierarcy
+The current bone will connect with a "bellow" bone with a parent_amount value one less of the current bone.

-This is a diagram showing how the bone data could be determined.
-The game probably determines the
+This is a diagram showing how the skeleton information can be built.
 ```
 I = Bone index
 P = Bone parent_amount

 I     : P
-Bone 0: 0      0                 Initial Bone
+Bone 0: 0      0                 Initial Bone.
+It does not have any parents.
               /|\
                |
 Bone 1: 1      *-- 1             Bone 1's parent is Bone 0 since Bone 0 has a parent_amount of zero.